-The PhD work includes analysis of the surface propensity of bromide and its oxidation products hypobromide and bromate, and of organic surfactants with differently charged headgroups, both individually and in combination with bromide using liquid jet XPS.
+The PhD work includes analysis of the surface propensity of bromide and its oxidation products hypobromide and bromate, and of organic surfactants with differently charged headgroups, both individually and in combination with bromide, using liquid jet XPS.
 Finally, the impacts of surfactants on oxidation kinetics are assessed in laboratory-based flow tube experiments.
 Below, I present a summary of the following chapters, highlighting the outcomes.

 Chapter 2 presents the liquid jet XPS methods and technical aspects.
-Also, the experimental setup for experiments addressing the multiphase kinetic of ozone using a flow reactor is shown.
+Also, the experimental setup for experiments addressing the multiphase kinetics of ozone using a flow reactor is shown.

-Chapter 3 carries out the liquid jet XPS experiment of different bromine-based compounds involved in bromine activation and cycling.
+Chapter 3 summarizes the liquid jet XPS experiments of different bromine-based compounds involved in bromine activation and cycling.
 Our results have shown that a similar absence of enhancement is observed for bromide as well as for hypobromite and bromate.
 Similarly, to other undissociated, neutral forms of acids, hypobromous acid shows a propensity for the liquid-gas interface.

-Chapter 4 builds up liquid jet XPS measurements that provide direct experimental evidence for the bromide ozonide, its preference for the liquid-vapor interface.
-In addition, we focus on the surface propensity of bromide ozonide at low pH and as a function of bromide concentration and compared the corresponding interfacial density of bromide ozonide with the ozone uptake coefficient.
+Chapter 4 reports liquid jet XPS measurements that provide direct experimental evidence for the bromide ozonide and its preference for the liquid-vapor interface.
+In addition, we focus on the surface propensity of bromide ozonide at low pH and as a function of bromide concentration and compare the corresponding interfacial density of bromide ozonide with the ozone uptake coefficient.

 Chapter 5 presents the impact of a monofunctional surfactant with a positive headgroup (hexylammonium) and a negative headgroup (propylsulfate) on the abundance of bromide and sodium ions at the liquid-vapor interface.
-Besides, a photoelectron attenuation model is used to retrieve the interfacial concentration of bromide and sodium in the presence of the different surfactants.
+A photoelectron attenuation model is used to retrieve the interfacial concentration of bromide and sodium in the presence of the different surfactants.

-Chapter 6 presents the impact of TBA on the abundance of bromide and the bromide ozonide at the aqueous solution - air interface and compares the spectroscopic information with the results of $O_3$ uptake kinetic experiments performed in parallel.
-In addition, a model is developed to account for the attenuation of photoelectrons by the carbon-rich layer established by the TBA surfactant.
+Chapter 6 presents the impact of tetrabutylammonium (TBA) on the abundance of bromide and the bromide ozonide at the aqueous solution - air interface and compares the spectroscopic information with the results of O_3 uptake kinetic experiments performed in parallel.
+Again, a model is used to account for the attenuation of photoelectrons by the carbon-rich layer established by the TBA surfactant.
+The results demonstrate a strong enhancement of O_3 loss in presence of TBA.